When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Ensure the air compressor is on a flat surface, check oil levels if necessary, and fill the air tank.
+• Setup: Place the unit on a flat surface, check oil levels (if applicable), and ensure the tank drain valve is closed.

 How To Use an Air Compressor: The Basics

-If it’s low, remove the filler cap and add some more compressor oil until it reaches the full mark.
+If it is low, remove the oil fill cap and add compressor-specific oil until it reaches the fill line.

 Top Tip